ckrinitsin/focaccia/README.md

 The following files belong to a rough framework for the snapshot comparison engine:

  - `main.py`: Entry point to the tool.
 Handling of command line arguments, pre-processing of input logs, etc.

- - `snapshot.py`: Internal structures used to work with snapshots.
-Contains the previous `ContextBlock` class, which has been renamed to `ProgramState` to make its purpose as a snapshot of the program state clearer.
+ - `snapshot.py`: Structures used to work with snapshots.
+The `ProgramState` class is our primary representation of program snapshots.

  - `compare.py`: The central algorithms that work on snapshots.

- - `run.py`: Tools to execute native programs and capture their state via an external debugger.

  - `arancini.py`: Functionality specific to working with arancini.
 Parsing of arancini's logs into our snapshot structures.

  - `arch/`: Abstractions over different processor architectures.
 Will be used to integrate support for more architectures later.
 Currently, we only have X86.

-## Symbolic execution
+## Concolic execution

 The following files belong to a prototype of a data-dependency generator based on symbolic
 execution:

  - `symbolic.py`: Algorithms and data structures to compute and manipulate symbolic program transformations.

- - `gen_trace.py`: An invokable tool that generates an instruction trace for an executable's native execution.
-Is imported into `trace_symbols.py`, which uses the core function that records a trace.

- - `trace_symbols.py`: A simple proof of concept for symbolic data-dependency tracking.
-Takes an executable as an argument and does the following:

-    1. Executes the program natively (starting at `main`) and records a trace of every instruction executed, stopping when exiting `main`.

-    2. Tries to follow this trace of instructions concolically (keeps a concrete program state from a native execution in parallel to a symbolic program state), recording after each instruction the changes it has made to the program state before that instruction.

-    3. Writes the program state at each instruction to log files; writes the concrete state of the real execution to 'concrete.log' and the symbolic difference to 'symbolic.log'.

- - `interpreter.py`: Contains an algorithm that evaluates a symbolic expression to a concrete value, using a reference state as input.
+This handles the symbolic part of "concolic" execution.

+ - `lldb_target.py`: Tools for executing a program concretely and tracking its execution using [LLDB](https://lldb.llvm.org/).
+This handles the concrete part of "concolic" execution.

+ - `miasm_util.py`: Tools to evaluate Miasm's symbolic expressions based on a concrete state.
+Ties the symbolic and concrete parts together into "concolic" execution.

 ## Helpers

- - `lldb_target.py`: Implements angr's `ConcreteTarget` interface for [LLDB](https://lldb.llvm.org/).
+ - `miasm_test.py`: A test script that traces a program concolically.